emmawalshdev/kaytea_art/README.md

 The following material is not my own.
 Sources are listing below:

 ### Code
+  * The code for this project has been created with the guidance of the Code Institute's; Boutique Ado Project.
   * Icon Hover effect - [Hover.CSS](https://ianlunn.github.io/Hover/)
   * Responsive home page banner [Bill Raymond](https://dev.to/billraymond/creating-a-pure-responsive-css-grid-hero-image-or-banner-image-2pej)